shubhrohilla/IIT/README.md

-Introduction to Information Technology
+Introduction to Information Technology: MS Word; excel; office
 ======================================

-Here I will put all my Introduction to Information Technology stuffs.
+Solution are in .PDFs to basic 1st year CSE subject: Introduction to Computers/Information-Technology

 1. MS Word shortcut commands.
 2. Steps to open a MS word file by different ways.